ak292/pomodoro-timer-chrome-extension/README.md

 A pomodoro timer Chrome Extension made with pure JavaScript (no frameworks) for educational purposes.
 It is meant to be a useful tool for studying/working as it allows you to set a timer (default 25 minutes) and add/delete tasks that you need to complete.
 When the timer reaches 0, you'll be notified.

-Makes use of many Chrome extension APIs including the Alarm API, Storage API, Notification API, as well as background service workers.
+Makes use of many Chrome extension APIs including **the Alarm API, Storage API, Notifications API, as well as background service workers (to keep timer running in background constantly)**.
 Also has a simple options page to customize the amount of time for the timer countdown.

 ![GIF of Pomodoro Extension](https://imgur.com/nKTx1J8.gif)